AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/configure-file-based-destination-instructions.md

 ## Step 1: Create a server and file configuration {#create-server-file-configuration}

-Start by creating a server and file configuration using the `/destinations-server` endpoint (read [API reference](authoring-api/destination-server/create-destination-server.md)).
+Start by [creating a server and file configuration](../authoring-api/destination-server/create-destination-server.md) using the `/destinations-server` endpoint.

 Shown below is an example configuration for an [!DNL Amazon S3] destination.
 To configure other types of file-based destinations, see their corresponding [server configurations](../functionality/destination-server/server-specs.md).